BanuNathan/QuickDemoApp/README.md

 # QuickDemoApp
-This is a Quick Demo during class
+This is a Quick Demo App during class.
+Saturday